yellowdog/python-examples/README.md

 ### Files Uploaded from a Node to the Object Store after Task Execution

 After Task completion, the Agent will upload specified output files to the Object Store.
-The files to be uploaded are those listed in the `outputs` property for the Task.
+The files to be uploaded are those listed in the `outputs` and `outputsRequired` properties for the Task.

 In addition, the console output of the Task is captured in a file called `taskoutput.txt` in the root of the Task's working directory.
 Whether the `taskoutput.txt` file is uploaded to the Object Store is determined by the `captureTaskOutput` property for the Task, and this is set to 'true' by default.